 Our primary cash needs are for day to day operations, working capital requirements, clearing margin requirements, capital expenditures primarily for software and equipment, our expected dividend payments and our share repurchase program.
-In addition, we are obligated to make payments under the Tax Receivable Agreement and, at closing, to fund the pending acquisition of ICD with cash.
+In addition, we are obligated to make payments under the Tax Receivable Agreement.